The key to Miami Dolphins improving their future

 So me?

 I trade Andre Branch.
 During the draft.
 After the draft.
 Before the season begins because I don’t want that $10 million cap hit on the books this year, and worse, failing to make carryover space for next year.
-If the Dolphins trade Branch, they save $6 million this year which means a $13 million savings on next year’s cap (the carryover plus his scheduled savings of $7 million).
+If the Dolphins trade Branch, they save $6 million this year, which means a $13-million savings on next year’s cap (the carryover plus his scheduled savings of $7 million).

 I find out what Jordan Phillips’ asking price is for an extension.
 Now.
-Before the season begins and so does the final year of his contract.
+Before the season begins and before the final year of his contract, which is this upcoming season.
 If his price is too high, I trade him.

 (Does that create a hole at defensive tackle?
 Sure, especially since the Dolphins dug themselves one already with Suh.
 But if you’re in a hole, stop digging.
 Get something for Phillips now if you’re not going to pay him next year).